 to my webspace.
 This site is devoted to me and my research that deals with all aspects around “chemical warfare in the animal kingdom”.
 I am interested in venomous and poisonous animals, their ecology, evolution, biochemistry and their great potential in drug discovery.

-On the side, I am always involved in a plethora of studies on toxins from reptiles, fish, insects and wormy-creatures.
-Moreover, I am an active member of several academic societies including the International Society on Toxinology, French Society of Toxinology and European Federation of Biotechnology.
-I am the current second chairman of the German Arachnological Society.
-I am also a substitute member of the management committee within the EU COST action “European Venom Network (EUVEN)” and represent Germany in this framework.
+On the side, I´ m always involved in a plethora of studies on toxins from reptiles, fish, insects and wormy-creatures.
+I am an active member of several academic societies including the International Society on Toxinology, French Society of Toxinology and European Federation of Biotechnology.
+I serve as the current second chairman of the German Arachnological Society and as a substitute member of the management committee within the EU COST action “European Venom Network (EUVEN)” and represent Germany in this framework.
 In order to facilitate my pursuit for knowledge I performed fieldwork all over the globe, close to my home in Germany and in distant areas such as the Ecuadorian Andes or the Negev desert in Israel.

 Apart from my research, I immerse myself in a variety of activities: I´m a fitness enthusiast and passionate martial artist, particularly studying and previously competing in Brazilian Jiu Jitsu and Mixed Martial Arts.
 Moreover, I enjoy travelling and hiking in nature, cooking, photography and reading books.
 My favourite authors include Bukowski, Dawkins, Mayr and Quammen.
 I do local politics as a member of Alliance 90/ The Greens.